AguaClara/String-Digester/Spring 2019/Report2.md

 ### Single Dacron String Experiment
 The single dacron string experiment yielded the volume of water on the string, the residence time of that volume of water on the string, and the height needed for a 15 minute residence time.

 By dividing the mass on the string by the density of water, which is 1 g/ml, the volume of water on the string was obtained.
 The flow rate was increased in small increments and the volume of water on the string also increased at a specific rate until it reached a certain threshold.
-This can be seen on the graph in **Figure 10.** as the curve starts to level out as the change in the volume of water on the string decreases as the flow rate increases.
+This can be seen on the graph in **Figure 15.** as the curve starts to level out as the change in the volume of water on the string decreases as the flow rate increases.
 <center>
 <img src ="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/DFRvsVWC.png?raw=true" width=300>

-**Figure 10.** The volume of water on the string graphed against the different flow rates (reference manual for code)
+**Figure 15.** The volume of water on the string graphed against the different flow rates (reference manual for code)
 </center>

 Residence time was calculated by dividing the volume of water on the string (ml) by the flow rate (ml/min) and then converting to seconds.
 Understanding the residence time of the water on the string at different flow rates is important because time is a constraint in trickling filters.
 A string digester cannot take too long because it slows the rate of flow the water can come out of the plant at which affects how much wastewater the plant can take in.
 But, it also cannot run too fast because the bacteria on the string need the right amount of time to actually extract most of the nutrients out of the water.
-The residence time drastically decreases as the flow rate increases as seen in **Figure 11.**.
+The residence time drastically decreases as the flow rate increases as seen in **Figure 16.**.
 Thus, it is understood that a string digester would have to run at low flow rates.
 <center>
 <img src ="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/DFRvsRT.png?raw=true" width=300>

-**Figure 11.** The residence time graphed against the different flow rates (reference manual for code)
+**Figure 16.** The residence time graphed against the different flow rates (reference manual for code)
 </center>

 The last result the experiment supplied was the height of the string that would be needed for a 15 min residence time at each flow rate.
 The height needed was calculated by dividing the "optimal" residence time of 15 minutes by the residence time(s)and then  by the length of the chain, in this case .78 meters.
-The flow rate was increased at specific increments and the residence time greatly decreased as the flow rate increased initially and then leveled out, however the height needed for a 15 minute residence time is almost exactly linear (see **Figure 12.**).
+The flow rate was increased at specific increments and the residence time greatly decreased as the flow rate increased initially and then leveled out, however the height needed for a 15 minute residence time is almost exactly linear (see **Figure 17.**).
 The length of string needed for a 15 minute residence time at the lowest flow rate of about .0005 mL/s would only be about 1.97 m.
 By running this experiment and calculating the values needed for residence time and height needed we were able to determine that strings may be a viable option to optimize the parameters we want.
 The next step would be to design a dispensing system that could actually deliver water onto the strings at such low flow rates.
 <center>
 <img src ="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/DFRvsHN.png?raw=true" width=300>

-**Figure 12.** The height needed for a 15 minute residence time graphed against the different flow rates (reference manual for code)
+**Figure 17.** The height needed for a 15 minute residence time graphed against the different flow rates (reference manual for code)
 </center>

 ### Capillary Action with Dacron String
 This experiment did not go as expected.
-The red dye only traveled part of the way down the strings (Figure 13).
+The red dye only traveled part of the way down the strings (**Figure 18**).
 No water made it to the end of the strings; therefore, the weight measurements were not useful as they were all constant.
 The team hypothesizes that this is because the solution of red dye and water had to travel too far and thus dried up too quickly.
 <center>
 <img src = "https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/capillary2.png?raw=true" height = 200>
 </center>
-Figure 13.
-Red dye on the strings after the test ran for a couple days.
+**Figure 18.** Red dye on the strings after the test ran for a couple days.

 ## Conclusions